-38 Share-based and non share-based payment transactions
+39 Share-based and non share-based payment transactions

-Long-term incentive plans, HT Variable II 2013, HT Variable II 2014 and Lead to Win 2015 and Lead to Win 2016 currently exist at Group level.
+Long-term incentive plans, HT Variable II 2014 and Lead to Win 2015, Lead to Win 2016 and Lead to Win 2017 currently exist at Group level.

-Lead to Win is a new DT model of performance management for Executives adapted for the local needs and it integrates target management, performance and potential review (PPR) and succession management.
+Lead to Win is DT model of performance management for Executives adapted for the local needs and it integrates target management, performance and potential review (PPR) and succession management.
 This model is based on clear and transparent link between performance rating and rewards for short term incentive STI, LTI (Long term incentive) and SMP (Share matching Plan), based on DT share.
 Eligibility and grant-value depend on individual performance and MG (Management Group) level (MG1 - MG3), and MG1 represents the highest level managerial positions.

-LTI plan, as a part of Lead to Win model is a global Deutsche Telekom Group's (DT Group) 2016, Group-wide compensation instrument.
-The aim of the 2016 LTI is to enhance willingness to take on entrepreneurial responsibility and identification with DT Group and thus boost the Group's value in the medium to long-term.
+LTI plan, as a part of Lead to Win model is a global Deutsche Telekom Group's (DT Group) 2017, Group-wide compensation instrument.
+The aim of the 2017 LTI is to enhance willingness to take on entrepreneurial responsibility and identification with DT Group and thus boost the Group's value in the medium to long-term.
 This leads to a greater balance of management and shareholder interests.
 The term of the 2016 LTI shall cover the period from 1 January 2016 to 31 December 2019.

-HT Variable II 2012 ended on 31 December 2015, and the Supervisory Board has determined final target achievement of 11,5%.
-In accordance to this achievement, in June 2016 the awarded amount was paid to participants.
+HT Variable II 2013 ended on 31 December 2016, and the Supervisory Board has determined final target achievement of 33.7%.
+In accordance to this achievement, in May 2017 the awarded amount was paid to participants.

-HT Variable II 2013 and HT Variable II 2014 are cash-based plans with four equally weighted performance parameters that cannot be changed during plan duration.
+HT Variable II 2014 is cash-based plan with four equally weighted performance parameters that cannot be changed during plan duration.
 Two targets are financial KPIs, adjusted Earnings Per Share (EPS) and adjusted operating Return On Capital Employed (ROCE), third and fourth targets are customer and employee satisfaction.
-Duration of the plan is four years effective from 1 January every year.
+Duration of the plan is four years effective from 1 January 2014.